adg30/The-Sound-of-Change/README.md

 # artist-genre-evolution
-by Aaron Go, Gelo Gonzales, and Chrisander Yu.
+by Aaron Go, Gelo Gonzalez, and Chrisander Yu.